molsonkiko/dframe/README.md

 That said, any dframe object has the following attributes: attrs, a dictionary mapping keys to lists of values. types, a list of types.
 Whenever a value is added to the i^th column, the i^th type is applied to that value.
-When a dframe is printed, it will look something like this: nums     names    cities    date          zone    contaminated
+When a dframe is printed, it will look something like how this looks when you click "Raw" for displaying the README: nums     names    cities    date          zone    contaminated
 float    str      str       dframe.date   int     dframe.Bool
 nan      Bluds    BUS       None          1       True